elkhourynathan/elevator_simulation_system_cpp/README.md

 - QT Framework

 ## About
 This project aims to the elevator control system for a Building.
-Project enables multiple passengers, multiple floors and multiple elevators to all interact with each other with concurrency.
+Project enables multiple passengers, multiple floors and multiple elevators to all interact with each other concurrently.

 ## Project Structure
 - `/` Root directory contains the project report and readme